-In 2020 cyber security is as important as ever.
+In todays world, cyber security is as important as ever.
 With ever growing threats to businesses, having a robust security solution is absolutely essential.

 We’ve all heard of enterprises paying huge fines or even going out of business because of a simple hack to their systems.
 There are simply far too many threats out there to ignore the risks – from ransomware to phishing, it could cost you your livelihood.
 Prevention is key and in this article we’ll show you 10 Ways to Prevent Cyber Attacks and how to safeguard your business effectively.

 What is a Cyber Attack?